RedTosS39/RecyclerView-practice/README.txt

-Have just practice to do something in AndroidStudio.
+Have done some practice in AndroidStudio.